alan-turing-institute/data-classification-app/docs/create-management-webapp/azure-deploy-management-webapp.md

 # Data Safe Haven web management application: deploying a production server

-These instructions for for deploying a production instance of the management web application from a GitHub repository.
+These instructions are for deploying a production instance of the management web application from a GitHub repository.

 [1.
 Set up a production server](#1.-Set-up-a-production-server)